leemarrett/xcancel-bot/README.md

 This bot is configured to deploy on Render.
 Required environment variables should be set in the Render dashboard.

+If you're using Render's free tier, use something like uptimerobot.com to ping it and keep it awake.

 ## Setup Instructions

 1. Create a new Slack App at https://api.slack.com/apps